Walk - Three Sides of The Lizard

 Looking down to Polpeor Cove you can see the steep zig-zag track descending to the old Lifeboat Station.
 Between 1859 and 1961 (when the Kilcobben Cove station replaced it), the lifeboat was launched from here 136 times and saved 562 lives.

 This next section is a real wildlife hot spot.
 Seals are often seen in the shallows below, but the star attraction for many people is the choughs.
 Choughs are deeply rooted in Cornish culture and are depicted on the county’s coat of arms alongside a miner and fisherman.
 They are members of the crow family, have red beaks and legs, and make an excitable, high-pitched chi-ow call, from which they get their name.
 Choughs are extremely acrobatic and their tumbling display flight is an impressive and memorable sight.
 They became extinct in England in 1973, but following work by landowners and conservationists to re-create their habitat, in 2001 three wild choughs arrived raising hopes that they might stay to breed.
 To everyone’s delight, two of the birds began nesting in 2002.
-By mid-April they had built a nest, tucked away out of sight in a sea cave, and the female laid a clutch of eggs that successfully hatched in May 2002.
+By mid-April, they had built a nest, tucked away out of sight in a sea cave, and the female laid a clutch of eggs that successfully hatched in May 2002.
 They were the first choughs to breed in Cornwall (and England) for 50 years.
 Three young birds fledged successfully in the summer of 2002.
-Numbers have since increased and the same pair continue to nest close to Lizard Point.
+Numbers have since increased and the same pair continues to nest close to Lizard Point.
 Each spring a team of dedicated volunteers keep a round-the-clock watch over the birds, to ensure illegal egg-collectors do not raid the nest but also to help visitors see the birds without disturbing them.

 - Moving onwards you cross the tranquil Pistol Ogo Meadows.